Secured loans

 What happens if I default on a secured loan?

 If you default on paying your secured loan, the lender has the legal right to take possession of your home or other asset the loan is secured against – provided they follow the correct procedures.
-This means that they can sell your home or asset to get back the money you owe them.
+This means that they could sell your home or asset to recover the money you owe them.

 However, for most lenders this is the last resort.
 If you’re struggling financially, it’s more likely they’ll agree to an affordable payment plan.